Remembering The 1994 “Shaq Shutdown” At All-Star Weekend & Shaq’s Revenge

 A few years later, Shaq and Karl got into a pretty amusing beef through the media.

-Here’s some of the best quotes by both of them after the Sonics beat the Lakers in GM1 of the 1998 Western Conference Semi-Finals and Karl commented about Shaq getting away with throwing elbows and travelling.
+Here are some of the best quotes by both of them after the Sonics beat the Lakers in GM1 of the 1998 Western Conference Semi-Finals and Karl commented about Shaq getting away with throwing elbows and traveling.

 “I don’t understand how a person cries before a series even started

 “He looks like a woman coach sometimes.
 I guess he’s just trying to get into certain people’s heads, but it won’t work with me

 “Like a woman who coaches and cries all the time.
 He can’t get in my head.
 He’s a crybaby.”